citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/get-started/system-documentation.md

-title:  Visão geral do Sistema
+title:  System Overview
-Description: Disponibiliza todos os conhecimentos sobre o sistema.
+Description: Provides all the knowledge about the system.
-# Visão geral do Sistema
+# System Overview

 [Automatic actions registration and search](/en-us/citsmart-platform-7/plataform-administration/configuring-automatic-actions/automatic-actions.html)